-As a Product, Pricing, Marketing, Communications or Digital professional, you must be able to recite your numbers in your sleep:
+As a Product, Pricing, Digital, Marketing or Data Analytics professional, you must be able to recite your numbers in your sleep:

 - How has the product grown since you have been running it?

-- What is the growth rate?

 - What is the budget and portfolio size?

 - What is the history of the commercials?

 - What was your involvement in Campaign X?

 - How did you measure the success of Campaign Y?

+- What were the insights the data provided?